 Where can you buy manzano pepper?

 They can be difficult to track down outside of Mexico, where they are nearly at every market.
 If you have a local Mexican market near you, it may be your best bet.
 If you live in an urban area with Mexican influence, the mainstream supermarkets there may even carry them.
-Online you can buy manzano pepper seeds and pickled manzano peppers.
+Online you can buy manzano pepper seeds and sometimes even pickled manzano peppers.

 If you’re lucky enough to track these chilies down, you’re in for a real medium-heat treat.
 The citrusy sweetness contains enough heat to excite spicy food fans, yet it’s not so hot as to turn off everyone else. if you can handle a cayenne, you can certainly handle a manzano.